tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

     ...                               data_unit="mm",
     ...                               data_cols=["E", "N"])

+Of course, this code could be much shorter if we didn't want to keep all the intermediate results and temporary objects.
 Let's have a look at the summary of the first station to see what we added:

 .. doctest::